 Using the learning management system platform, IPRO Learn, the Network provided facilities with resources and interventions to support implementation of effective strategies aimed at increasing patients' vaccination rates.
 The Network focused its approach on providing education to patients on the importance of pneumococcal vaccination, with a goal to increase the number of PCV 13 and PPSV 23 vaccines for patients with ESRD.
 Special attention was given to creating an increase in vaccines for patients 65 years and older.
 The Network created and distributed the Get the Vaccines You Need! educational pamphlet on the recommended vaccines for the adult ESRD population.
-In addition, the Network promoted the Improving Vaccination Rates Toolkit of resources on its IPRO Learn platform, which has a page of pneumococcal vaccination, a frequently asked question flyer produced by the CDC called, Pneumococcal Conjugate Vaccine: What You Need to Know, a PCV 13 and PCV 23 dosing algorithm produced by the CDC, and a guide on how to enter pneumococcal vaccinations into the ESRD national database, the End Stage Renal Disease Quality Reporting System (EQRS).
+In addition, the Network promoted the Improving Vaccination Rates Toolkit of resources on its IPRO Learn platform, which has a page of pneumococcal vaccination information covering education about the vaccine, the CDC's Pneumococcal Vaccination, a frequently asked question flyer produced by the CDC called, Pneumococcal Conjugate Vaccine: What You Need to Know, a PCV 13 and PCV 23 dosing algorithm produced by the CDC, and a guide on how to enter pneumococcal vaccinations into the ESRD national database, the End Stage Renal Disease Quality Reporting System (EQRS).